 By this energetic proceeding Col. Moore destroyed the chief weapon upon which the Spanish and French had relied for offensive action against Carolina, before it could be made really effective.
 "Before this Expedition," Col. Moore informed the Lords Proprietors, "we were more afraid of the Spaniards of Apalatchee and their Indians in Conjunction with the French of Mississippi, and their Indians doing us Harm by Land, than of any Forces of the Enemy by Sea.
 This has wholly disabled them from attempting anything against Us by Land."

-The immediate consequence of the new security against inland assault was an increased activity of the Carolinians on the Louisiana frontier.
+The immediate consequence of the new security against inland assault was an increased activity of Carolinians on the Louisiana frontier.

-Already the Charles Town traders, with the aid of Acting Gov. James Moore's government, had undermined the weakest support of Iberville's structure of alliances, the friendly understanding with the Alabama Indians.
+Already the Charles Town traders, with the aid of Acting Governor James Moore's government, had undermined the weakest support of Iberville's structure of alliances, the friendly understanding with the Alabama Indians.
 It had early been recognized by the English that the amity of the tribes seated at the forks of the Alabama was essential to the western expansion of their trade; and between 1701 and 1703 efforts had been put forth to counteract the advantage enjoyed by the French in their control of the water-routes.
 An effect had soon been produced.

-In May, 1703, the French traders had been waylaid and murdered by the Alabama.
+In May of 1703, the French traders had been waylaid and murdered by the Alabama.
 The hostilities thus begun continued nine years.
 Punitive expeditions from Mobile accomplished little; somewhat more effective were the attacks of the French Indians spurred on by liberal offers of reward for scalps and captives.
-Meanwhile the Alabama war greatly facilitated the work of the South Carolina traders, who, on the farthest frontier of the English colonies, advanced hand-in-hand their own profit and the political interests of their province.
+Meanwhile, the Alabama war greatly facilitated the work of the South Carolina traders, who, on the farthest frontier of the English colonies, advanced hand-in-hand their own profit and the political interests of their province.

 About the same time Philip Ludwell, a gentleman from Virginia, being appointed governor of Carolina, arrived in the province.
-Sir Nathaniel Johnson, who had been general of the Leeward Islands in the reign of King James, being created a Cassique of Carolina, after the Revolution retired to that country, and took his seat as a member of the Executive Council.
+Sir Nathaniel Johnson, who had been general of the Leeward Islands in the reign of King James II, being created a Cacique of Carolina, after the Revolution retired to that country, and took his seat as a member of the Executive Council.